 The NRSCH is a voluntary registration system.
-Community housing providers will not be compelled to register, although jurisdictional housing (policy/funding) agencies1 may make registration a precondition for future funding or assistance and require organisations with existing jurisdictional funding or assets to register.
+Community housing providers will not be compelled to register, although jurisdictional housing (policy/funding) agencies1 may make registration a precondition for funding or assistance.

-The NRSCH contains the following key elements which are provided in the National Law, the Inter-Government Agreement and/or approved Ministerial Guidelines.
+The NRSCH contains the following key elements which are provided in the National Law, the Inter-Government Agreement and/or approved operational guidance.